maulik-vyas/BankCustomerChurnPrediction/README.md

 Every bank wants to hold their customers for sustaining their business so the ABC Multinational bank.

 About Dataset:
-This dataset is taken from Kaggle: https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data This dataset is for ABC Multistate bank with following columns:
+This dataset is taken from Kaggle: https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data.
+This dataset is for a Multistate bank with following columns:

 column name, usage in the project customer_id, unused variable.